saadkhalmadani/saadkhalmadani/README.md

 ## My name is Saad!

-**data Engineer** from Morocco 🇲🇦 passionate about transforming raw data into actionable insights through **automated, scalable, and reliable data infrastructure**.
+**Data Engineer** from Morocco 🇲🇦 passionate about transforming raw data into actionable insights through **automated, scalable, and reliable data infrastructure**.

 I architect end-to-end data solutions that bridge the gap between **data engineering** and **DevOps**, ensuring data flows seamlessly from source to insight with enterprise-grade reliability.